 Other Morning and Afternoon Activities: A variety of milieu activities are planned throughout the day.
 These may include outdoor activities (i.e., basketball, swimming, fitness course), art, current events, psycho-educational discussion groups, and other recreational activities (i.e., board games, videos).

-Evening Groups: Every night there are scheduled evening groups run by milieu therapists, including: health and wellness, physical fitness, expressive therapy (i.e., journaling, art, poetry) and life skills.
+Evening Groups: Every night there are scheduled evening groups run by milieu associates, including: health and wellness, physical fitness, expressive therapy (i.e., journaling, art, poetry) and life skills.

 Bedtimes: 9:30 p.m. for ages 15 and under, 10 p.m. for ages 16 and older.